Thor5487/battle-cats-rolls-local/README.md

 * Ruby finds gems in `GEM_HOME` environment variable.
 If gems cannot be found when running the server, you can debug via `gem env`, and set `GEM_HOME` accordingly if the default doesn't work for you.
+* If you prefer to use `bundler` to control the paths for you, then you can also use `bundle exec COMMAND` where `COMMAND` is any scripts which eventually run a Ruby script like `bin/server`.

+### Updating Ruby dependencies

+Normally I update everything, not really pining the version at all because it's pretty minimal and most versions are compatible and working.
+So I do:

+    gem update
+    gem cleanup

+Every once in a while.
+However, if you prefer to pin the versions, or use bundler to install and update, you can also run:

+    bundle update
+    gem cleanup

 ## How to build the VampireFlower seed seeker: